ucdavisdatalab/workshop_python_basics/chapters/03_exploring-data.md

 ### Layer 3: Aesthetics

-The aesthetic layer determines the relationship between the data and the geometry.
+The **aesthetics layer** determines the relationship between the data and the geometry.
 Use the aesthetic layer to map features in the data to aesthetics (visual elements) of the geometry.